vitdetCpu/hot-take-arena/README.md

 1. Host creates a room and projects the screen
 2. Players scan the QR code to join on their phones
 3. Host picks a prompt (e.g. "What's your most controversial food opinion?")
-4. Everyone submits their hot take (text or voice)
+4. Everyone submits their hot take
 5. AI reads every submission, roasts each one, and scores them 1-10
 6. Results reveal one by one, lowest to highest, building up to the winner